- videocam Live Online with Live Q&A

 - What business relationships are more prone to joint employment issues?

-- What areas of employment are particularly problematic and present potential joint employer liability issues for businesses?
+- What employment practices may increase the risk of joint employer liability for businesses?

 - What factors in the various federal tests and guidance are similar in determining whether businesses are joint employers?
 How do they differ?